 If you have the time, means of transport and the muscles/energy, you could take a trip to your local HWRC (Household Waste Recycling Centre) and dispose of the waste yourself.
 For more info on HRWCs, how they work, prohibited waste and more, check out our ultimate guide.

 5. Find your Cheapest Collector on LoveJunk

-Follow this link to find out how much man & van contractors charge for collecting different size of Hippo bags.
+Follow this link to find out how much man & van contractors charge for collecting different sizes of Hippo bags.